nehamilan/PulseReq/README.md

 Three actors, one handoff:
 - **Clinician** orders by LOINC code, sets urgency (Routine / Urgent / STAT) and a link lifetime (7–28 days), and issues a tokenized link instead of a printout.
 - **Patient** opens the link, picks a diagnostic centre that can actually perform the ordered modality, books a slot, and gets a check-in code.
 Results are visible only once a release policy allows it — immediate, after an embargo window lapses, or once the ordering clinician signs off.
-- **Diagnostic centre** resolves the token (or, where a centre's walk-in policy allows it, enters a requisition manually), and receives a structured order — no handwriting, no re-keying.
+- **Diagnostic centre** resolves the token (or, where a centre's walk-in policy allows it, enters a requisition manually), and receives a structured order — the clinical details are confirmed, not re-typed from scratch.
+(Specimen labeling and patient ID confirmation still happen at intake, as they should — PulseReq removes the transcription, not the safety check.)

 Internally, orders project to FHIR R4 ServiceRequest / DiagnosticReport / Observation resources.